jkim33/SAK/README.md

 ## APCS2 pd8
 ## LAB#03 -- PriorityQueue + Min Heap

+## RunMed (rmed)
+### Algorithm
+<p> This system takes advantage of 2 Heaps, one min, one max.
+The first element always goes to the MaxHeap.
+From there, every element afterwards goes into the appropriate Heap, depending on the its value compared to the root of the MaxHeap.
+If the new element is smaller, we add it to the MaxHeap.
+If not, it's added to the MinHeap.
+From there, if the size difference between the 2 Heaps is greater than 1, we remove elements from the larger Heap and add them to the smaller one. </p>
+<p> When getting the median, if there are no elements in either Heap, throw and exception.
+If one Heap is larger, return the root of that Heap.
+If the 2 Heaps are equal in size, return the mean of the 2 roots. </p>

 ## Min Heap (almh)
 ### To-Do
 1) public ALHeap() -- Constructor is necessary to make instances.